sib-swiss/containers-introduction-training/docs/course_material/3_dockerfiles.md

 Often containers are built for a specific purpose.
 For example, you can use a container to ship all dependencies together with your developed set of scripts/programs.
 For that you will need to add your scripts to the container.
 That is quite easily done with the instruction `COPY`.
 However, in order to make your container more user-friendly, there are several additional instructions that can come in useful.
 We will treat the most frequently used ones below.
 Depending on your preference, either choose **R** or **Python** below.

 === "R"
-    In the exercises will use a simple script called `test_deseq2.R`.
+    In the exercises, we will use a simple script called `test_deseq2.R`.
 You can download it [here](https://raw.githubusercontent.com/sib-swiss/containers-introduction-training/main/docker/exercise_r_script/test_deseq2.R), or copy-paste it:

     ```R title="test_deseq2.R"
     #!/usr/bin/env Rscript